Android (operating system): Hardware

-The main hardware platform for Android is 64-bit ARM (i.e. the ARMv8-A architecture and the 32-bit ARMv7-A architecture), with x86-64 and the 32-bit x86 architectures also being officially supported in later versions of Android.
+The main hardware platform for Android is 64-bit ARM (i.e. the ARMv8-A architecture) and the 32-bit ARMv7-A architecture, with x86-64 and the 32-bit x86 architectures also being officially supported in later versions of Android.
 The unofficial Android-x86 project provided support for x86 architectures ahead of the official support.
 Since 2012, Android devices with Intel processors began to appear, including phones and tablets.
 While gaining support for 64-bit platforms, Android was first made to run on 64-bit x86 and then on ARM64.
 An unofficial experimental port of the operating system to 64-bit RISC-V architecture was released in 2021.
-32- and 64-bit MIPS was once supported.
+32- and 64-bit MIPS was once supported; and Google has removed RISC-V support.

 Requirements for the minimum amount of RAM for smartphones running Android 15 range from 4 GB of RAM for full Android to 2 GB, in which case the smartphone manufacturers must use the Android Go Edition.
 Android supports all versions of OpenGL ES and Vulkan (and version 1.1 available for some devices).

 Android devices incorporate many optional hardware components, including still or video cameras, GPS, orientation sensors, dedicated gaming controls, accelerometers, gyroscopes, barometers, magnetometers, proximity sensors, pressure sensors, thermometers, and touchscreens.
 Some hardware components are not required, but became standard in certain classes of devices, such as smartphones, and additional requirements apply if they are present.
 Some other hardware was initially required, but those requirements have been relaxed or eliminated altogether.
 For example, as Android was developed initially as a phone OS, hardware such as microphones were required, while over time the phone function became optional.
 Android used to require an autofocus camera, which was relaxed to a fixed-focus camera if present at all, since the camera was dropped as a requirement entirely when Android started to be used on set-top boxes.

 In addition to running on smartphones and tablets, several vendors run Android natively on regular PC hardware with a keyboard and mouse.
 In addition to their availability on commercially available hardware, similar PC hardware-friendly versions of Android are freely available from the Android-x86 project, including customized Android 4.4.
 Using the Android emulator that is part of the Android SDK, or third-party emulators, Android can also run non-natively on x86 architectures.
 Chinese companies are building a PC and mobile operating system, based on Android, to "compete directly with Microsoft Windows and Google Android".
 The Chinese Academy of Engineering noted that "more than a dozen" companies were customizing Android following a Chinese ban on the use of Windows 8 on government PCs.